nus-cs3281/website/admin/callForApplications.md

 </div>

-* Q: Can I take this module while doing ATAP/SIP?<br>
+* Q: Can I take this course while doing ATAP/SIP?<br>
   A: No. %%Reason: You need to be available during working hours for lectures and project meetings.%%

 * Q: For CS3281, can I choose a project that is not one of the NUS-OSS projects?<br>
-  A: No. %%Reason: As 100% of your CS3281 module grade depends on your project work, you need to work in a project that is fully under our control.%%
+  A: No. %%Reason: As 100% of your CS3281 course grade depends on your project work, you need to work in a project that is fully under our control.%%

-* Q: Can CEG students take this module?<br>
+* Q: Can CEG students take this course?<br>
-  A: Yes.
+  A: Yes, with approval.

-* Q: If selected for both CS3217 and CS3281&2, can I take both? <br>
+* Q: If selected for both CS3217 and CS3281, can I take both? <br>
-  A: Discouraged (but allowed). %%Reason: all three modules have high workload.%%
+  A: Discouraged (but allowed). %%Reason: both courses have high workload.%%

 ## Have a Question?

-Please direct any questions to CS3281&2 module coordinator [Dr Damith Rajapakse](http://www.comp.nus.edu.sg/~damithch) `damith [at] comp.nus.edu.sg`
+Please direct any questions to CS3281&2 course coordinator [Dr Damith Rajapakse](http://www.comp.nus.edu.sg/~damithch) `damith [at] comp.nus.edu.sg`